scerioli/Global-Preferences-Survey/Article/Article.md

 The dataset provides a unique insight in the economic preferences of a heterogeneous amount of people.
 The original study published in the Quarterly Journal of Economics [@QJE_Falk, 133 (4) pp. 1645-1692] focused on more general questions about the economic preferences distributions in different countries, trying to explore different covariates from the Gallup World Poll.
 While, the subsequent article, replicated in this work, focused specifically on the gender differences arising from the previous study.

-The main question that the article wants to explore is the old "nature versus nurture": Are gender differences arising from some kind of biological differences, or from social stereotypes?
-The first hypothesis means that the differences could potentially be masked by the necessity of fulfilling basic needs for survival reasons, and therefore in less developed countries we would see less gender differences (because people aim for survival first), while in most developed countries we would see more gender differences (because of the liberation of the women - and men - from basic, granted needs).
-On the other hand, if it is society that creates those differences, we should see less differences in the more developed countries, where people are freed from stereotypes and can freely express themselves.
-The conclusion of the article is that the trends in the data shows a positive correlation of gender differences with GDP p/c of the Countries, and thus "confirming" the first hypothesis.
+The main question that the article wants to study is whether the gender differences in economic preferences increase or decrease as the economic development and gender equality of the countries increase.
+In the first scenario, the gender differences increase as the economic development increases because the gender-neutral goal of substistence is removed, and therefore the real preferences can be pursued.
+Moreover, since those countries are usually also the ones with more gender equal societies, we would have more women and men allowed to express their desires and preferences in an independent way.
+This would be the so-called resources hypothesis.
+On the other hand, there is the social role hypothesis stating that the more economically developed and gender-equal the country, the smaller the gender differences because of the attenuation of the social roles related to the genders.
+The conclusion of the article is that the trends in the data shows a positive correlation of gender differences with GDP p/c and with the gender equality of the countries, and thus "confirming" the resources hypothesis.

-The motivation for the replication study came from the wish to apply different analysis beyond the OLS, as for instance multilevel cumulative link models *[cit. link]*, and methods from the Machine Learning toolbox.
-In order to achieve that, one needs first to replicate the original analysis since the original code is written by Falk and Hermle (FH) in Stata.
+The motivation for the replication study came from the wish to apply different analysis beyond the OLS, as for instance multilevel cumulative link models *[cit. link]*.
+In order to achieve that, one needs first to replicate the original analysis.
+The replication allowed us to question the data sources and the methods used for data cleaning, and even if the data is not complete, we think it is still interesting to replicate such studies to validate the procedures for the sake of good science.

-*Motivation for reproduction.
-Other opinions, Open science perspective, cross and meta studies, alternative methodology (beyond OLS, ML).*

-*Add the reason why, even if the data are not completely available, we think it can be interesting to replicate the study*

 # 2. Methods